-If you created self-managed Kubernetes clusters in a data center or on an Alibaba Cloud Elastic Compute Service (ECS) instance and you want to use elastic container instances in the self-managed Kubernetes clusters, you must deploy VNodes.
-Elastic Container Instance provides the VNodectl CLI to deploy and manage VNodes.
-This topic describes how to use VNodectl to automatically deploy a VNode in a Kubernetes cluster.
+If you run a self-managed Kubernetes cluster in an on-premises data center or on an Alibaba Cloud Elastic Compute Service (ECS) instance and want to use Elastic Container Instance (ECI), you must deploy a virtual node (VNode) in the cluster.
+To simplify VNode deployment and management, ECI provides the VNodectl command-line interface (CLI).
+This topic describes how to use VNodectl to automatically deploy a VNode in your self-managed Kubernetes cluster.

 Prerequisites